 As you can see, the interest rates aren’t much different, though the 20-year mortgage does price a little bit lower than the 30-year fixed.

-Still, the homeowner with the 30-year mortgage pays more than $200 less each month.
+Anyway, in our example above the homeowner with the 30-year mortgage pays about $230 less each month, despite the higher mortgage rate.

-But the 20-year mortgage results in interest savings of nearly $60,000!
+But the 20-year mortgage results in interest savings of nearly $60,000 over the life of the loan!
 This borrower would also own their home free and clear an entire decade earlier.

-This can be pretty beneficial, especially if you plan to retire soon and anticipate being on a fixed income.
+This shorter term can be pretty beneficial, especially if you plan to retire soon and anticipate being on a fixed income.

 Go With a 20-Year Fixed Mortgage to Stay on Course

-If you’re currently in a 30-year fixed, and don’t want to reset the mortgage clock, you can refinance to a 20-year fixed to stay on course without even paying more each month.
+If you’re currently in a 30-year fixed, and don’t want to reset the mortgage clock when you refinance, consider a move to a 20-year fixed to stay on course without even paying more each month.

 Because mortgage rates are so low at the moment, you may be able to refinance from a 30-year to a 20-year fixed mortgage and even lower your monthly payment.